ropensci/USAboundaries/README.md

 ## Overview

-Note: Due to U.S. Government Shutdown, state boundaries were unable to be updated.

 This R package includes contemporary state, county, and Congressional district boundaries, and zip code tabulation area centroids.
 It also includes historical boundaries from 1629 to 2000 for states and counties